turingschool/mod-0-curriculum/ft/be/oop.md

 <div class="s-card">
   <h3>Brainstorm & Share</h3>
-  <p>Pick an object that you see in the physical space you are in.
+  <p>Each partner should do this independently: Pick an object that you see in the physical space you are in.
 It could be a candle, water bottle, glove, anything!</p>
   <ul>
     <li>What <em>type</em> of object is it?
 What might the class name be?</li>
     <li>Are there multiple objects/instances of it in your home, or in the world?
 List a few.</li>
-    <li>What are some of its attributes?</li>
+    <li>What are some of its properties?</li>
   </ul>
-  <p>Draft your response to the prompts/questions in the Slack thread but don't send it until told to!</p>
+  <p>Share your ideas with your partner.</p>
 </div>

 ## Explore Class Syntax